pgit/asio-coro/README.md

 # Development Devcontainer
 This project is prepared to run in a Visual Studio Code Development Container.

+On first startup, the CMake Plugin will ask you for a kit, select "clang".

+You may have to run "clangd: Restart language server" once for it to pick up on `build/compile_commands.json`.

 # Echo Servers
 There are several implementations of TCP echo servers in this project, for speed comparison.